MicrosoftDocs/microsoft-365-community/Community/powerplatformlicensingforcitizendeveloper.md

 First is that changes from the previous versions will be noted in an appendix (currently appendix c) and should be the first point of reference after reading through articles such as this one or asking questions related to Apps, Flow or Bot changes since their implementation.

 The second item to note is that one will never see prices here as those will always be region specific in addition to being subject to specific customer licenses in general and directly with Microsoft or through a third party vendor.
-Prices and changes in prices will always reflect the underlying information contained in the download but be aware that not all tenants' Billing administrations screens will have a clear association as those screens may, for various reasons, contain important references to previous or depracated products.
+Prices and changes in prices will always reflect the underlying information contained in the download but be aware that not all tenants' Billing administrations screens will have a clear association as those screens may, for various reasons, contain important references to previous or deprecated products.

 ### Seeded vs Standalone

 The most important concept that potentially simplified most licensing questions is the one of "Is it included with my Office 365/Dynamics 365 License?".

-"Seeded" in this case relates specifically for "inclusion" to another license type even though, tecnically, Power Platform systems will always run in context of an Office 365 tenant and have "limited use rights" which is a specification of what may be done at that level.
+"Seeded" in this case relates specifically for "inclusion" to another license type even though, technically, Power Platform systems will always run in context of an Office 365 tenant and have "limited use rights" which is a specification of what may be done at that level.
 "Standalone" in this case means the license is not reliant on the other license type and it typically infers access to many more services that what is included with the main tenant.

-Since the rules for the temamt license type may change, it is recommended that a monthly review of Appendix B in the latest version of the license guide should be checked.
-On that note, guidance offered as of this publication is that there has not been a significant change in the license types that are counted for inclusion and as of March 2021, the following license types are the main exceptions for general,limited use rights:
+Since the rules for the temant license type may change, it is recommended that a monthly review of Appendix B in the latest version of the license guide should be checked.
+On that note, guidance offered as of this publication is that there has not been a significant change in the license types that are counted for inclusion and as of March 2021, the following license types are the main exceptions for general, limited use rights:

 - Microsoft 365 F1
 - Windows 10 Pro
 - Windows Enterprise E3
-- Windows Enteroruse E5
+- Windows Enterprise E5

 Dynamics 365 licenses, as a rule, have always counted for at least "limited use rights" while more premium services where noted in the guide are more powerful and inclusive of some but not all premium features.